Tenzin (The Legend of Korra): Character overview

-Tenzin is the lead character Korra's airbending master and spiritual mentor.
+Tenzin is a lead character in the series, serving as Korra's airbending master and spiritual mentor.
 He is the son of Aang and Katara.
 As the only airbender to be born in over a hundred years, Tenzin was taught the traditions and customs of the Air Nomads by his father, eventually earning the traditional Air Nomad tattoos.
 Tenzin inherited most of his father's mementos prior to his father's death.
 After Korra (who would eventually become Tenzin's student) was revealed at a very young age as the new Avatar, Tenzin, along with Sokka, Zuko, and Korra's father, Tonraq, thwarted an attempt to kidnap the child.
 The kidnappers, led by Zaheer, were apprehended and imprisoned.
 Because of this threat and the potential for future threats, Tenzin and Tonraq elected to move Korra to a compound at the Southern Water Tribe where she could live and train in safety.

 Tenzin has a longstanding friendship with Lin Beifong, who is the daughter of Toph Beifong, and at one point the two characters were romantically involved.
 Tenzin offered her comfort and a higher level of trust was reached between the two.
 However, their romantic relationship deteriorated, partially because Tenzin wanted children while Lin did not and because of Lin's abrasive nature.
 It was during this time that Pema, who was an acolyte of the Air Nation, approached Tenzin and confessed her feelings for him.
 This indirectly led to the end of Tenzin's romantic relationship with Lin and the beginning of his relationship with Pema.
 The two eventually married, and would have four children: Jinora, Ikki, Meelo and Rohan.

 In stark contrast to his father Aang, and his siblings Bumi and Kya, Tenzin is described as a stern and serious character.
 The character does possess a sense of humor which he shows at times.
 Tenzin projects a calm demeanor, but can be flustered by perceived foolishness or madness.
 The character is also characterized as prideful, particularly when it comes to addressing his shortcomings.
-Tenzin is also described as a traditionalist, though he has shown openness in breaking with tradition.
+Tenzin is also described as an authoritarian and traditionalist, though he has shown openness in breaking with tradition.